carolus4/carolus4.github.io/_posts/2025-11-24-Founder-Mode-Product.md

 ---
 layout: post
 title: Founder-Mode product work
 excerpt: Early PM roles rarely match the JD.
-The job is top learn fast, execute well in imperfect conditions, and bend the company’s trajectory.
+The job is to learn fast, execute well in imperfect conditions, and bend the company’s trajectory.
 image: "/images/list-page/founder-mode.webp"

 ---